usepolvo/usepolvo-docs/src/guide/core-concepts/rate-limiting.md

 ## Handling Rate Limit Errors

-While usepolvo tries to prevent rate limit errors, they can still occur.
+While polvo tries to prevent rate limit errors, they can still occur.
 Here's how to handle them:

 ```python
 from usepolvo.stripe import StripeClient